-With that conversation and a hospital appointment the following day, I was sent back home to our apartment.
+After talking about diabetes, and with a hospital appointment booked for the following day, I was sent back home to our apartment.
 Alone.
 Christina had to stay on her graveyard shift.

 That night changed my life forever, and I’m looking forward to sharing more of my diabetic story with you.
-This was the part about when I was diagnosed with diabetes.
+This was the part about when I had just been diagnosed with diabetes.
 There is much more to come – including some nerve-racking stories from the hospitalisation, but I won’t go into that in this post.